jangholee92/jangholee92.github.io/_pages/cv.md

 **TEXAS A&M UNIVERSITY (2018–2023)**
 Doctor of Philosophy in Atmospheric Science
-- Advisor: Dr. Andrew Dessler
-- Thesis: *Extreme Temperature Events Caused by Climate Change and Variability: Drivers and its Impact*

 **SEOUL NATIONAL UNIVERSITY (2011–2018)**
 Bachelor of Science in Earth and Environmental Science
-- Advisor: Dr. Kwang-Yul Kim
-- Thesis: *Analysis of Source Regions and Meteorological Factors for the Variability of Spring PM10 Concentrations in Seoul, Korea*

 ---